 Christmas time is soon coming, and with it all the holiday music.
 For this article, I’ll look at three classic Christmas songs that use synths as their main instrumental, and explore the patches behind these festive tracks.
-I’ll look at Wham!’s Last Christmas, Paul McCartney’s Wonderful Christmastime, and Greg Lake’s I Believe in Father Christmas, and the synth patches for all these songs can be freely downloaded at the end of the article.
+I’ll look at Wham!’s Last Christmas and Paul McCartney’s Wonderful Christmastime, with the synth patches for the songs available for download at the end of the article.

 Wham!’s Last Christmas is one of the most enduring and successful Christmas songs of all time, but did you know it was recorded using only a LinnDrum, a Roland Juno-60, bass guitar, and sleigh bells?
 All parts were recorded by George Michael, and according to Michael’s engineer Chris Porter, recording was “laborious” due to George’s limited musicianship, but the sessions were ultimately successful.

 The main strings sounds of Last Christmas came from the Juno-60, and can be created in TAL U-NO-LX.
 From the default patch, turn off the sub oscillator, turn on the square wave oscillator, and set the PW fader to 5 with the LFO mode (we’re modulating the pulsewidth with the LFO).
 In the LFO section, set trigger mode to key and LFO speed to 4.69 Hz.